bekk/bekk-christmas/post/java/extend-your-super-knowledge-on-generics.md

 }
 ```

-The list of boats which is passed as a _list of some particular type of vehicles_, i.e. `List<? extends Vehicle>`, can not contain cars, and the type system prevents us from having such an error in our program.
-And we can not trick the type system by assigning the `List<Boat>` to the lesser specific type `List<? extends Vehicle>`, which is what we do by passing it as an argument to the method.
+The list of boats, which is passed as a _list of some particular type of vehicles_, can not have cars added to it, and the type system prevents us from having such an error in our program.
+We can not trick the type system by assigning the `List<Boat>` to the lesser specific type `List<? extends Vehicle>`, which is what we do by passing it as an argument to the method.

 The following code example should make this very evident: